 If you’re more interested in training as a maintenance program making some improvements once or twice a week; the 6 to 8 week workout change-up should still be encouraged.

 This 6 to 8 weeks is designed by weightlifters to break up old routine monotony, while keeping creativity and interest efforts up, with new exercises and changing contraction levels.

 In other words: change the record - add different music and some fun!

 The muscle, central nervous system and mind are critically linked, increasing the strength of this link is important as an intermediate.

 It takes time for connective tissue, nervous system and Nero-pathways to adapt to this new conditioning of exercises performed, meaning: intensity, rep range, pace and tempo from workout to workout...

 A big part of Intermediate weight lifting is about developing the the ability to connect, this does take time but, it should become a regular practice as your training advances.

 Trying to use maximum weight in each of your lifts and ignoring this fact; probably has more to do with training the ego, match the training to the goal and (avoid becoming one of these people)!

 The mind muscle connection has a lot of say in strength and physique development.

 Controlling each movement, deliberately keeping your attention on the muscles and focusing strictly on what you’re doing...

 At the intermediate weight lifting level: There’s three parts to every workout you have.

 Once you’ve completed your work out, this is only part of your training for each day.
 Your work out still continues for a day or two after; if you’ve trained hard enough at this level.

-This process of your body being refueled and recuperating is still part of the work out that many miss the understanding of...
+This process of your body being refuelled and recuperating is still part of the work out that some miss the understanding of...